jrodriguezo/ISST-19-CRIS/README.md

 # ISST-19-CRIS

-TFG-Professor: It consists of the process of carrying out a tfg.
+Application for the typical management of a Final Degree Project, involving a teacher-student.

 Regarding code: